 There is even a specific icon type, though examples are rather scarce, that one might at first mistake for a calendar icon because it shows rows (usually four) of various saints.
 But in this case it is actually a “special needs” icon, depicting those saints (and usually four Marian icons) to whom believers turned for what Roman Catholics call “special intentions,” that is, saints to whom traditional Eastern Orthodox believers prayed to solve specific problems and difficulties.
+Here is an example:

 Such icons usually bear a long title inscription with some variation of: